jumpingjoy/watchnationpro/index.md

 ### No. 7 Kate Spade Scallop 2
 {% include image.html img="kate-spade-scallop-2.webp" align="right" %}

-Kate spade scallop 2 has an AMOLED display with fashion style design and attractive looks like Michael Kors access and covers almost all the features of Fossil watches.
+<a href="https://www.watchnationpro.com/kate-spade-scallop-2-review">Kate spade scallop 2</a> has an AMOLED display with fashion style design and attractive looks like Michael Kors access and covers almost all the features of Fossil watches.
 The Kate spade scallop 2 watch runs on Wear OS like the first version of Kate spade scallop.

 The “Choose your looks" App helps you pick the right watch face from a variety of watch faces that matches women best clothes and accessories.
 NFC for Google pay is a notable one.
 Kate Spade Scallop has ambient light sensor which adjusts the brightness, and has decent battery life.